What is workstudy?

 How much will I make?

-Your workstudy wages will be $9.00 per hour for federal work-study and for institutional work-study.
+Your work-study wages will be $9.00 per hour for federal work-study and for institutional work-study.
 The school will pay you directly at least once a month during the fall and spring terms and every two weeks for the summer term.

 Can I work as many hours as I want?

 No. The amount you earn cannot exceed your total workstudy award.
 Awards can range from 30 - 40 hours per month.
 When awarding work-study, all financial aid (scholarships, loans, grants, etc.) is considered.
 Not everyone who applies will qualify.

 How do I apply for workstudy?